-- 1 tbsp fresh lemon juice from half a lemon
+- 1 tbsp fresh lemon juice

-- 4 tbsp extra virgin olive oil
+- 4 tbsp extra virgin olive oil, for garnish, optional

-- Add the potatoes, broth, salt, and a pepper and give everything a good stir.
-Top with the fresh rosemary sprig and bay leaf.
+- Add the potatoes, broth, salt, and pepper, then give everything a good stir.
+Top with the fresh rosemary, fresh thyme, and bay leaf.
 Increase the heat to high and bring the liquid to a boil.
-Reduce to low and simmer until the potatoes are cooked through, 20 minutes.
+Reduce to low and simmer until the potatoes are cooked through, about 20 minutes.

 - Fish out the herbs stems and bay leaf, then add the lemon juice.
 Blend right in the pot with an immersion blender until smooth, or carefully transfer to a blender and blend until smooth (you may need to do this in batches).
 Add additional water to thin as needed.
 Once smooth, taste for seasoning and adjust with salt, pepper, and/or lemon juice until the flavor sings.